 Make frozen convenience foods yourself

 There is nothing simpler than pulling out a breakfast burrito from a box and sticking it in the microwave for meals on the go.
 You can spend up to $1 each on these, or you can cut that price in half or more by making them yourself and placing them in individual portions in your freezer.
 My favorite is making english muffins with sausage and cheese.
-They freeze very well and you just wrap them in aluminum foil and place them in the english muffin baggie they came in!
+These are meals that freeze very well and you just wrap them in aluminum foil and place them in the english muffin baggie they came in!
 Super simple, quick, and tasty.

 Buy meat in bulk right from the source